Digit App

 Why Digit Recommends ₹25 Lakhs as an Ideal Coverage in India?

-Healthcare costs in India, especially in Tier 1 cities, are rising faster than ever.
+Healthcare costs in India, especially in Tier 1 cities, are 30 to 60% higher than Tier 2 cities (2).
 What used to be manageable hospital bills can now run into lakhs, even for short stays or routine procedures.
 That’s why Digit recommends opting for a ₹25 lakh health insurance cover.

-Experts at Digit recommend having ₹25 Lakhs coverage because:
+Experts at Digit recommend having ₹25 Lakh coverage because:

 • It covers the rising medical inflation in Tier 1 cities